kashyapchaganti/Group-Chat-using-Socket/README.md

-# Group Chat Using Socket
+# Group Chat Using Socket.io

 - I just wanted to try and see how to integrate the feature of Group Chats on my [Chatty App](https://github.com/kashyapchaganti/Chatty--A-Real-Time-ChatApp)
 - Sockets are quite cool!